Neonatal Airway Program

-The Neonatal Airway Program at the Children's Hospital of Philadelphia is a new entity under the Center for Pediatric Airway Disorders.
-It is devoted solely to evaluation, treatment and follow-up care of all inpatient neonates and infants with complex airway issues.
+The Neonatal Airway Program at The Children's Hospital of Philadelphia is a collaborative program between the Center for Pediatric Airway Disorders and the Division of Neonatology.
+It is devoted solely to the evaluation, treatment and follow-up care of all inpatient neonates and infants with complex airway issues.